AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

 ---
 # Trying out the Globalized Site Structure in We.Retail{#trying-out-the-globalized-site-structure-in-we-retail}

 We.Retail has been built with a globalized site structure offering a language master that can be live-copied to country-specific web sites.
-Everything is set up out-of-the-box to allow you to experiment with this structure and the built-in translation capabilities.
+Everything is set up out-of-the-box to let you experiment with this structure and the built-in translation capabilities.

 ## Trying it out {#trying-it-out}